akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 If you created a connection you don't want to use anymore, you can delete it.

-1. Click on the `Connect` menu.
+1. Click on `Connect`.
-2. Click on the `Connection settings` submenu.
+2. Click on `Connection settings`.
 3. Click on the connection you want to delete.
-4. Click on the `...` in the top right corner of your screen.
+4. Click on `...` in the top right corner of your screen.
-5. Click on the `Delete` option.
+5. Click on `Delete`.
 ![Delete a connection](../img/delete-a-connection.png)
 6. A popin asks you for confirmation.
-Click on the `Delete` button.
+Click on `Delete`.

 As a result, your connection will be deleted.
 It means that:
 - you will no longer be able to follow its data flows inside the [Data flows dashboard](connection-dashboard.html),